 Process Explorer can also be used to keep track of system resources.
 In Process Explorer, there are four graphs, each of which represents a single resource.
 You may view the overview or examine the CPU, RAM, I/0, and GPU consumption individually on Process Explorer.

-This programme also includes a little graph that will appear in your Taskbar, allowing you to keep track of your system’s resources at all times.
-Process Explorer is not only a superb Task Manager replacement, but it can also be used to keep track of system resources.
-This programme is both free and portable, so don’t miss to give a try.
+This program also includes a little graph that will appear in your Taskbar, allowing you to keep track of your system’s resources at all times.
+Process Explorer is not only a great Task Manager replacement, but it can also be used to keep track of system resources.
+This program is both free and portable, so don’t miss out on giving it a try.

 Moo0 System Monitor

 Moo0 System Monitor is a fantastic tool that is both simple and portable.
-Making it ideal for both notice and advanced users.
-We should point out that depending on the number of fields you have, this tool can take up a lot of screen real estate, so keep that in mind.
+Making it ideal for both novice and advanced users.
+Depending on the number of fields you have, this tool can take up a lot of screen real estate, so keep that in mind.
 Overall.
 Moo0 System Monitor is an excellent tool that you should investigate further.

 Although you can view information on your motherboard, CPU, graphics card, and hard disc, you don’t appear to be able to see any information about your RAM or network connection.

 HWMonitor, unlike the other tools on our list, does not provide a real-time graph, and you must keep the HWMonitor window active to check your system resources.
-This programme provides a wealth of information on your hardware and can be really helpful if you want to learn more about your components.
-When it comes to resource monitoring. the tool provides practically all relevant information, although some users may have difficulty discovering what they’re looking for.
+This program provides a wealth of information on your hardware and can be really helpful if you want to learn more about your components when it comes to resource monitoring. the tool provides practically all relevant information, although some users may have difficulty discovering what they’re looking for.

-HWMonitor is a good programme; it’s free and portable, but it doesn’t offer any information about your network connection or RAM, which is, in our opinion, its major weakness.
+HWMonitor is a good program; it’s free and portable, but it doesn’t offer any information about your network connection or RAM, which is, in our opinion, its major weakness.

-Taskbar Meters is a collection of programmes that lets you keep track of your computer’s resources.
+Taskbar Meters is a collection of programs that lets you keep track of your computer’s resources.
 There are three different applications to choose from, and they all work in the same way.
 Each application will appear in your Taskbar and show you how much of your resources are being used.
-Every application is designed to change the color of its icon in the Taskbar, so you ll be able to tell if you’re using too many resources.
+Every application is designed to change the color of its icon in the Taskbar, so you’ll be able to tell if you’re using too many resources.